 Creative provides uniquely specific directions on its site, detailing the proper pairing method.
 When you first open the Outlier Air, remove both earbuds simultaneously.
 They should instantly flash blue and red, indicating pairing mode.
 From here, open your phone’s Bluetooth menu and select one of the Creative Outlier Air earbuds.
 This will dictate which earbud is the primary and which is the secondary.
 Don’t worry, there’s no wrong choice: this can always be reversed later; just be sure not to select both earbuds as this will require you to perform a hard reset to the earbuds.

 How long does the battery last?

 Battery life is exceptional for budget true wireless earbuds.
-When subjected to our battery life testing, the Creative Outlier Gold lasted 10.3 hours on a single charge, leagues ahead of more expensive alternatives like the Jaybird Vista and Sony WF-1000XM3.
-The long USB-C case supplies an additional 1.8 charge cycles, affording you more than 30 hours of playtime.
+When subjected to our battery life testing, the Creative Outlier Gold lasted 10.3 hours on a single charge, leagues ahead of more expensive alternatives like the Jaybird Vista and Google Pixel Buds (2020).
+The USB-C case supplies an additional 1.8 charge cycles, so you can enjoy about 30 hours of playtime.
 If you happen to listen to volumes quieter than 75dB SPL, you’re likely to get closer to Creative’s listed 14-hour battery life.